Learn the nagging question of how fast does a 1000W electric bike go and speed off into the sunset.

-In the world of electric bikes, there are numerous capacities of batteries which add more power to your push pedal bike.
-Electric bikes are one of the fastest growing commodities in the US, as anyone can ride them, from veteran cyclists to children.
+In the world of electric bikes, there are numerous capacities of batteries that add more power to your push pedal bike.
+Electric bikes are one of the fastest-growing commodities in the US, as anyone can ride them, from veteran cyclists to children.

 In this article, we’ll be discussing these factors along with the different types of electric bikes available.

-Currently, there are two types of electric bike on the market.
+Currently, there are two types of electric bikes on the market.
 The first type of bike is the pedal-assisted electric bike.
-These ebikes usually max out at the 20mph, which makes them ideal for short distances or if you need a speed boost when riding up hill.
+These bikes usually max out at 20mph, which makes them ideal for short distances or if you need a speed boost when riding uphill.

 The type of peddle-assisted bike you purchase will determine the amount of effort you need to put into peddling.

 The second type of electric bike has a throttle.
 Typically, these throttles are either twist or thumb throttles and allow the rider to control their speed with one hand.
 They can reach speeds of up to 30mph, making them great for commutes or longer rides.

 Does The Type of Terrain Affect Speed?

 The short answer to this question is yes, the type of terrain you’re riding on will affect the speeds you can reach.